-At least 17 days before the end of the quarter in which the candidate expects to graduate, present to the Graduate Division Office four copies of the thesis in final typed form, approved and signed by the adviser and ready for the approval and signature of the Dean of the Graduate Division.
+Candidates electing to write theses should, 17 days before the end of the quarter in which they expect to graduate, present to the Graduate Division Office four copies of the thesis in final typed form, approved and signed by the adviser and ready for the approval and signature of the Dean of the Graduate Division.
 The thesis should be presented to the adviser for final reading by the beginning of the fourth week of the final quarter in residence.
 The thesis shall conform with "A Manual for Writers of Term Papers, Theses, and Dissertations," by Kate L. Turabian.